tracy-o/learning-day/docs/poolboy-loadtests/writeup.md

 ![](./img/poolboy_flow_final.png)

-Its in the 'do work' that the http request and waits for a response there.
+The HTTP request waits for a response in the 'do work' segment.

 ### Testing